cosmic-jellyfish/Discord-Spotify-Theme/README.md

 ## This is an altered version
 The original version is - [**HERE**](https://github.com/CapnKitten/Spotify-Discord)

+The servers are Horizontal, if you'd like this you can either download the .css above, or click the link below for the offical page.
+(Credits to him!)
-If you'd like the servers Horiztonal (as soon below) [Click Here](https://betterdiscordlibrary.com/themes/Horizontal%20Serverlist)
+[Click Here](https://betterdiscordlibrary.com/themes/Horizontal%20Serverlist)